 III.
 No Clear Methodology or Case Studies

 Partners without proven methods or success stories should raise eyebrows.
-Reliable consultants have project templates, data conversion tools, and user training docs from their past experiences.
+Reliable consultants have project templates, data conversion tools, and user training documents from their past experiences.
 It is important to watch out for firms that keep switching team members throughout your project, as this wastes time and money.
 One should seek consultants who run weekly status meetings with tracked action items, clear milestones, and solid accountability systems.

 The Final Word